List of state highway spurs in Kansas: K-199

 K-199 is a 0.832 mi spur route that serves the city of Courtland in west central Republic County.
 The highway begins at the north city limit, from which the road continues south as Main Street.
 K-199 heads north to its end at US-36 between Mankato and Scandia.
 The Kansas State Highway Commission approved a US-36 bypass from west of Formoso in Jewell County east to US-36's present junction with K-199 through a March 28, 1958, resolution.
 US-36 from the Courtland north city limit to K-199's present northern terminus would be retained as a state highway.
 K-199 was assigned to the spur route to Courtland after the US-36 project was completed in 1962.

 K-201

 K-201 was a 0.786 mi spur route that served the city of Stark in Neosho County.
 The highway began at US-59 west of Stark and ran eastward to the Stark city limits.
 The Kansas Department of Transportation removed K-201 from the state highway system in a June 3, 2013, resolution.

 K-202

 K-202 was a 0.698 mi spur route that served the city of Savonburg in Allen County.
 The highway began at US-59 west of Savonburg and ran eastward to the Savonburg city limits.
-The Kansas Department of Transportation assigned K-202 in 1958 and removed it from the state highway system in a 2013 resolution.
+The Kansas Department of Transportation assigned K-202 in 1958 and removed it from the state highway system in an October 11, 2013 resolution.